shichongrui/when.js/README.md

 ## Future ##
 I will probably implement when.js with Promises as well.
 Most likely in the form of if no callback is provided, it will return a promise instead.

+It could also be beneficial to have the option to pass in an array of variables that all need to be set before your code can run.